 How to determine which ecommerce metrics matter for your business

 There’s usually very little to no value in monitoring dozens of metrics if they don’t have a meaningful impact on the long-term success of your ecommerce store.
 Here’s what we recommend: from the larger list of metrics you currently track, identify the key performance indicators (KPIs) that consistently have the greatest impact on your overall business objectives.

 To make a distinction between the two terms, metrics track the progress of any business process, whereas KPIs are metrics that show how effective you are at achieving specific goals.
-For example, a common metric for digital brands to track would be traffic generated from paid search, but a KPI would focus on the number of qualified leads generated from paid search.
+For example, a common small business metric for digital brands to track would be traffic generated from paid search, but a KPI would focus on the number of qualified leads generated from paid search.

 If you’re still trying to figure out what metrics are the most important for your business to track, here are three questions you should ask yourself to help narrow it down:

 - If this metric changed, how big of an impact would it have on my company?
 If a measurement point isn’t significant to the bottom line, it may not be worth the effort to monitor.

 - Will improving this metric contribute to our strategic goals?
 Improvement for its own sake isn’t enough.
 Determine which metrics will make the biggest dent in your company’s (or your department’s) current goals.

 - Is this a metric that will also improve other metrics?
 Many metrics are interconnected.
 Improving one can create a domino effect.
 For example, identifying key traffic channels can improve the quality of your traffic, which can then increase sales conversions.